mikewesthad/phaser-matter-collision-plugin/README.md

 ### New Releases

-To prepare a new release, verify that all tests pass with `npm run test:jest` and `npm run test:cypress`, and then:
+To prepare a new release, verify that all tests pass with `npm run test:jest` and `npm run test:cypress`, update the changelog, and then:

 ```
 npm login